-The ASX Corporate Governance Council suggests that Companies should establish a dedicated Remuneration Committee.
-The Directors receive a fee for service, which is paid by Brookfield Australia Investments Limited, a parent entity of the company, and the Company does not directly employ staff, therefore no remuneration committee has been established.
+The ASX Corporate Governance Council suggests that Board should establish a dedicated Remuneration Committee.
+The Directors receive a fee for service and the Company does not directly employ staff, therefore no remuneration committee has been established.

 Independent and non-executive Directors receive fees for serving as Directors.
 Director's fees are not linked to performance of the Company or the Trust.